asharabuhelweh/reading-notes/Code-301-Reading-Notes/read-01.md

 **Techniques for Clearing Floats**

-1 .The Empty Div Method is, quite literally, an empty div.
+1. The Empty Div Method is, quite literally, an empty div.

  `<div style="clear: both;"></div>`